-The Master of Education program in Early Childhood Education leads to an initial teaching license in the state of Ohio, for pre-kindergarten through third grade.
+The Master of Education program in Primary Education (P-5) leads to an initial teaching license in the state of Ohio, for pre-kindergarten through fifth grade.
 As a student, you’ll have multiple student teaching experiences and learn methods that prepare you to think critically and reflectively about your own teaching practices while leveraging inventive techniques to meet the needs of all learners.

-Combined with a dedication to social justice and opportunity for all children, the Early Childhood MEd program is fully accredited and is consistently ranked among the top programs in the nation.
+Combined with a dedication to social justice and opportunity for all children, the primary education MEd program is fully accredited and is consistently ranked among the top programs in the nation.
 It meets national and state curricular standards including the National Association for the Education of Young Children’s Professional Preparation Standards.

 The program is grounded in research and theory and will help you apply research and theoretical understandings to your teaching practice through supervised field experiences.

 Our education framework serves as a guide to assist preservice teachers develop the knowledge, skills and dispositions needed to become effective teachers across content areas.
 You’ll be prepared to become a teacher leader who advocates for equity and justice in education.

 Grounded in a social constructivist approach to teaching and learning, students accepted into the MEd program will find that coursework prepares them both conceptually and practically to teach using inquiry-based strategies within a cooperative learning context.
 Our theory-to-practice approach allows students to integrate their learning with their student teaching placements during two of the three semesters of the program.
 Core courses relate to equity and diversity in education; teaching methods in literacy, math, science and social studies for primary education students; and a master’s-level final project.

 You also are supported by experienced faculty instructors and a faculty advisor, a program manager who coordinates their academic program and student teaching experiences, graduate associates as well as an advising staff who oversee progress through this intense program of study.